jpignata/blog/articles/future-developer.md

 anchor](http://en.wikipedia.org/wiki/Boat_anchor_(computer_science\)), wasting
 cycles maintaining it because there's a small chance you may possibly one day need part of it.
 Maybe.
-You don't know, but you spent a lot of time building it so rather than deleting it the code continues to slowly rot in your codebase.
+You don't know, but you spent a lot of time building it so rather than deleting it you allow the code to slowly rot in your repository.

 What's even more costly is that the continued existence of this code is a possible trap for Future Developer.
 It detracts attention from the components